-The top half of Table 1 reports the results of the panel convergence methodology for stock market indices, while the bottom half reports the results for their volatility.
-The first column reports the result of testing full convergence, (i.e. convergence among all sample countries), while columns 2 to 4 display the results of the club clustering procedure.
+The top half of Table 1 reports the results of the panel convergence methodology for real stock market indices, while the bottom half reports the results for their volatility.
+The first column reports the result of testing full convergence, (i.e., convergence among all sample countries), while columns 2 to 4 display the results of the club clustering procedure.

-We reject the null hypothesis of full convergence for stock market indices.
+We reject the null hypothesis of full convergence for the real stock market indices.
 The results of the club clustering algorithm for the stock market indices show that over the period under investigation two convergent clubs exist.
-More specifically, the first club contains 35 equity markets while the second club includes 6 equity markets -- Italy, Japan, Malaysia, Singapore, Thailand, and the UK.
-Finally, the equity market of Turkey follows an independent path not convergent with either clubs 1 or 2.
-The lack of full convergence of international equity markets, and, more importantly, the formation of two convergent clubs, calls for the investigation of alternative factors that may contribute to such divergent patterns for equity prices.
-According to the objective of this research paper, we will attempt to investigate whether it is country or industry effects responsible for such behavior.
+More specifically, the first club contains 33 equity markets while the second club includes 8 equity markets - Argentina, Italy, Japan, Malaysia, Pakistan, Philippines, Singapore, and the UK.
+Finally, the equity market of Thailand follows an independent path not convergent with either clubs 1 or 2.
+The lack of full convergence of international equity markets, and, more importantly, the formation of two convergent clubs, calls for the investigation of alternative factors that may contribute to such divergent patterns for real equity prices.
+Accordingly, we investigate whether country or industry effects lead to such behavior.